Baduit/PainPerdu/README.md

 The machine executes the instruction at the step then advance the step until it reachs the end of the recipe.
 Some instructions may change the position of the step.

-An __indentifier__ is a list of alphanumeric or underscore characters representing the name of a label or a reference.
+An __indentifier__ iAn identifier is an arbitrarily long sequence of digits, underscores, lowercase and uppercase Latin letters.
+A valid identifier must begin with a non-digit character.
+It represents the name of a label or a reference.
 Identifiers beginning with 2 underscores are reserved.

 A __label__ is a reference to a position in the recipe, it can be created an annotation.
 If you try to use a label but the label does not exist, the machine must stop.